Three things you can do instead of founding a nonprofit

-There are a few alternative options for well-meaning go-getters, and these can be as fulfilling as starting your own organization—without adding to the millions of nonprofits that already exist.
+There are a few alternative options for well-meaning go-getters, and these can be as fulfilling as founding a nonprofit—without adding to the millions of nonprofits that already exist.

 First, volunteer.
 So many organizations out there need your help and support, and sources like VolunteerMatch, AllForGood, and Idealist can help you find opportunities in your neighborhood.
 Volunteering is a really great way to learn about what it actually takes to make an organization run, and run well—things like budgeting, internal/external communication, and fostering an inclusive organizational culture.